When was George Washington born?

 Early Life 1732-1752

-On February 22nd, 1732, George Washington was born to Augustine Washington and Mary Bell Washington in Fredericksburg, Virginia.
-The Washington family was well off and owed their wealth largely thanks to profits from land speculation.
+On February 22nd, 1732, George Washington was born to Augustine Washington and Mary Ball Washington in Westmoreland County, Virginia.
+The Washington family was moderately wealthy and owned land and enslaved people, but their financial situation was unstable at times.

-George was the first of six children Augustine and Mary Bell would have, though he did have an older brother Lawrence whom he much admired.
+George was the first of six children born to Augustine and Mary Ball, though he had three older half-siblings, including his admired half-brother, Lawrence Washington.
 George was given many privileges thanks to his station at birth and the connections his brother Lawrence Washington made, especially to the local Fairfax gentry through marriage.

 However, things became much more difficult for the Washington family after the untimely death of the patriarch Augustine in 1743 from complications due to a chill he caught during a sudden downpour at just 48 years of age.